 4. HSA dollars can be used for non-traditional healthcare expenses.

-Whether or not you have dental or vision insurance, you can use HSA contributions to pay for such expenses – tax free!!
-You can also use this money for nontraditional forms of health care such as acupuncture, acupressure, chiropractic care, Lasik’s, driving expenses to receive medical care, and practically any other medically-required expense (see IRS Publication 502 for a list of eligible expenses).
+Whether or not you have dental or vision insurance, you can use HSA contributions to pay for such expenses tax free!!
+You can also use this money for nontraditional forms of healthcare such as acupuncture, acupressure, chiropractic care, Lasik’s, driving expenses to receive medical care, and practically any other medically-required expense.

 5. Preventative care is covered at 100%.

-At Stratus.hr, we make the HSA administration easy for employers by setting up pre-tax deductions and making contributions directly to the HSA institution of the employee's choice.
-For more information, or to get started with an HSA, don’t wait any longer!
-Please contact us today.
+At Stratus HR, we make the HSA administration easy for employers by doing all the background work to qualify for a nontaxable plan, setting up pre-tax deductions for employees, and making contributions directly to the HSA institution of the employee's choice.
+For more information, or to get started with an HSA, please talk with your certified HR expert.